mrpull/ansible-lab/docs/ansible-lab/docs/lab-1/lab-1.md

 $ ansible -m ping all
 ```

 Among the output you should see a `"ping": "pong"` response for each node in the inventory.
 This tool is not like the network tool of the same name.
-It does not check ICMP connectivity, but rather verifies ability to login and a usable environment is availble on the managed node.
+It does not check ICMP connectivity, but rather verifies ability to login and a usable environment is available on the managed node.

 Experiment with the following ping commands to see if you can guess how the groups in `inventory.ini` are used: